swelljoe/slog/README.md

 * **SCRIPT_ARGS**

-    A global array of all the arguments used to create run your script
+    A global array of all the arguments used to run your script

 * **SCRIPT_NAME**